JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 | All RIP routers | <multicast_scope>::9 | 224.0.0.9 |
 | All EIGRP routers | <multicast_scope>::A | 224.0.0.10 |

+### Solicited-Node Multicast Address

+A solicited-node multicast address is a special type of multicast address that's used in IPv6 to efficiently handle NDP

+* Calculated from a unicast address
+* Fixed prefix + Last 6 hex digits of a unicast address (Ex: *ff02:0000:0000:0000:0000:0001:ff + 2001:0db8:0000:0001:0489:4eda:07a3:00b1 becomes ff02::1:ffa3:b1*)
+* Used for tasks such as address resolution and Duplicate Address Detection

 ## Anycast

 An IPv6 anycast address is an address that's assigned to multiple interfaces